bokeh/bokeh/sphinx/source/docs/installation.rst

 ===================

 Bokeh is officially supported (and continuously tested) on CPython versions 2.7 and 3.5+ only.
-Other Python versions or implementations may function, possiblly limited capacity, but no guarantees or support is provided.
+Other Python versions or implementations may function, possibly limited capacity, but no guarantees or support is provided.

 .. _install_required: